 With its 200 live music venues and 2,000 bands and performing artists, Austin is considered the live music capital of the world.

 You'll be able to start enjoying the music right when you arrive.
-Check out this schedule of live performances at the Austin-Bergstrom International Airport!
+Check out the updates on live performances at the Austin-Bergstrom International Airport!

 In 1777, Lancaster was the United States capital for one day.
 This area is home to America's oldest Amish settlement, where thousands still live a centuries-old "plain" lifestyle.